Short URLs may look simple, but they play a powerful role in modern social media marketing.

 Here are some popular tools creators and businesses use to shorten links:

-Most serious marketers move away from generic free shorteners and opt for platforms like Linko that provide custom slugs, bulk URL shortening, and campaign management tools.
+Most serious marketers move away from generic free shorteners and opt for platforms like Linko that provide custom slugs, URL shortening in bulk numbers, and campaign management tools.

 Why Short URLs Matter on Social Media